opensearch-project/project-website/_posts/2023-12-07-semantic-options-benchmarks.md

 * **Data node**: Where OpenSearch data is stored.
 A data node manages a cluster’s search and indexing tasks and is the primary coordinator of an OpenSearch cluster.
 * **ML node**: OpenSearch introduced ML nodes in 2.3.
 An ML node is dedicated to ML-related tasks, such as inference for language models.
 You can follow these instructions to set up a dedicated ML node.
-* **ML connector**: Introduced with ML extensibility in 2.4 (experimental, GA'ed in 2.9), an ML connector allows you to connect your preferred inference service (for example, Amazon SageMaker) to OpenSearch.
+* **ML connector**: Introduced with ML extensibility in 2.9, an ML connector allows you to connect your preferred inference service (for example, Amazon SageMaker) to OpenSearch.
 Once created, an ML connector can be used to build an ML model, which is registered just like a local model.
 * **Local/remote inference**: With the newly introduced ML connector, OpenSearch allows ML inference to be hosted either locally on data or ML nodes; or remotely on public inference services.

 ## Architecture options

 OpenSearch provides multiple options for enabling semantic search: 1.
 Local inference on data nodes, 2.
 Local inference on ML nodes, 3.
 Remote inference on data nodes, and 4.
 Remote inference on ML nodes.

-### Option 1: Local inference on data nodes
+**Option 1: Local inference on data nodes**

 With this option, both the Neural Search and ML Commons plugins reside on data nodes, just as any other plugin.
 Language models are loaded onto local data nodes, and inference is also executed locally.